 Additions:

-- Fruit - the easiest way to vary this breakfast souffle is either putting some fruit jam on top of the cheese mixture before you pour the last layer onto the souffle or serving jam on the side.
-Since it is a sweet dish, serving it with peach jam, blueberry pie filling, or just sliced fresh fruit is delicious, and a great flavor switch up every time!
+- Fruit - the easiest way to vary this breakfast souffle is by adding fruit jam on top of the cheese mixture before you pour the last layer onto the souffle.
+Try peach jam, blueberry pie filling, or just sliced fresh fruit.

-- Cinnamon - sprinkle cinnamon on top of this casserole for a warming flavor.
+- Cinnamon - sprinkle cinnamon on top of this casserole for a warm flavor.

 - Lemon or Orange - if you would like to add a bit more kick, add about 2 tablespoons of lemon zest or orange zest to either the batter or the filling.